llm-edge/hal-9100/README.md

 2. **API Gateway**: The API Gateway is the entry point for all requests.
 It routes requests to the appropriate service and handles tasks like rate limiting and authentication.

 3. **Services**: The system is composed of several services, each responsible for a specific task.
 These include a Code Interpreter, Knowledge Retrieval, Function Calling, and File Handling.
-Each service runs in a sandboxed environment for security.

 4. **Data Storage**: The system uses a combination of in-memory and persistent storage to manage data.
 This ensures fast response times and durability.

-5. **Deployment**: The system can be deployed on any platform that supports Rust, such as Railway.app.
-You just need to change the API domain and remove unnecessary headers.
+5. **Deployment**: The system can be deployed on any platform that supports Docker, such as Railway.app.

-This architecture is designed to be scalable and reliable, making it suitable for a wide range of applications.
-Whether you're building a simple chatbot or a complex AI assistant, the Open Source Assistants API has you covered.

-## Maintenance and Support

-The Open Source Assistants API will be maintained and used in production in extreme environments requiring high security, redundancy, and performance.

-**Support is not our primary focus**.
-We're a small team focused on improving the API and using it in production.
-However, we're considering paid support packages for commercial applications in the future.